DiUS/chariotd/README.md

   1. Check that the tunnel session shows both endpoints connected, e.g. using the AWS Console or the CLI (`aws iotsecuretunneling describe-tunnel --tunnel-id=...`).
   1. Connect through the proxy, e.g. `ssh -p 2222 user@localhost`.

+## Additional reading

+There is also a [blog post](https://dius.com.au/2020/11/12/using-aws-iot-core-on-embedded-linux/) available, discussing how to integrate chariotd into an embedded Linux IoT device project.

 ## Running chariotd